appsinacup/godot-rapier-physics-docs/docs/documentation/rigidbodies.md

 ## Increased Stackability

-In order to improve simulation stackability and stability in general, Rapier Extension Classes (eg. RapierRigidBody2D, ..) offer custom settings, such as:
+In order to improve simulation stackability and stability in general, Rapier Extension Classes (eg. RapierRigidBody2D, ..) offer custom settings.
+The two that matter most for stacks:

-- **body_skin**: adds a small skin on top of the body, defualt is 0
+- **body_skin** adds a small contact skin, so stacked bodies rest slightly apart instead of jittering.
-- **soft_ccd**: setting this to a small value of how much the object might overlap helps with reducing squishiness.
+- **additional_solver_iterations** raises solver accuracy for one important body and everything it touches, without a global cost.

-- **massless**: sets mass to 0.
-Needs to be set when using multibody joints.
+All properties are listed with types and defaults in the [Class Reference](../reference/bodies).

 ## Ghost Collisions